 Section Social Neuroscience

-The group is funded by an Emmy-Noether research grant to Christoph Korn.
+The group is funded to a large degree by an Emmy Noether research grant of the German Research Foundation.